-Day 1 Ancient castles and Roman ruins, groves of orange and almond trees, quiet whitewashed villages, and welcoming locals – Portugal is waiting for you.
+Day 1: Overnight Flight Ancient castles and Roman ruins, groves of orange and almond trees, quiet whitewashed villages, and welcoming locals – Portugal is waiting for you.

-Day 2 Say hello to Lisbon, Portugal's capital and a city full of authenticity, where old customs and ancient history intermix with cultural entertainment.
-Tonight, join your fellow travellers for a welcome dinner.
+Day 2: Lisbon, Portugal Say hello to Lisbon, Portugal's capital and a city full of authenticity, where old customs and ancient history intermix with cultural entertainment.
+Tonight, join your fellow travelers for a welcome dinner.
 (D)

-Day 5 Journey to the stunning coasts of the Algarve - the southernmost region of Portugal.
+Day 5: Evora - Lagos Journey to the stunning coasts of the Algarve - the southernmost region of Portugal.
 On the way, indulge in full-bodied wines from the Alentejo region during a winery tour, tasting, and light lunch.
 Then, explore the historic resort town of Lagos, where Moorish and Renaissance influences meet towering seaside cliffs.
 Many celebrated voyagers began their explorations from this bustling port city.
 (B, L)

-Day 8 En route to the Portuguese Riviera, make a stop in Setúbal a colourful industrial city and one of southern Europe's best kept secrets.
+Day 8: Lagos - Setúbal - Cascais En route to the Portuguese Riviera, make a stop in Setúbal a colourful industrial city and one of southern Europe's best kept secrets.
 See the Mercado (Farmers Market) do Livramento up close.
 It is considered one of the best fish markets in the world, but it’s also rich with displays of fresh fruits and vegetables.
 Meet local artisans at a family-run shop and learn how the famous hand-painted Portuguese tiles, azulejos, are made.
 After, head to the Portuguese Riviera.
 Mansions scattered throughout Cascais and Monte Estoril all hint at this area’s history as a haven for exiled European royals and nobility.
 (B)

-Day 9 Explore the picture-perfect city of Obidos, where white-washed houses sit snug within medieval city walls.
+Day 9: Cascais - Obidos - Sintra - Cascais Explore the picture-perfect city of Obidos, where white-washed houses sit snug within medieval city walls.
 Continue on to Sintra (UNESCO), a breathtaking hub that served as the summer residence of Portuguese kings for six centuries.
 Then, it’s your choice!
 Explore this quaint hilltop village and wander through the winding streets lined with cork products and pastries -OR- venture into the National Palace of Sintra and learn about its 1000-year old history.
 On your return to Cascais, stop to admire the stunning Cabo da Roca, the western most point of continental Europe.
 Bid Portugal goodbye during dinner in Cascais and celebrate the end of your unforgettable journey.
 (B, D)

 INCLUDES Round Trip Air from Toronto Intl Airport, Air Taxes and Fees/Surcharges of $200 per person (subject to increase until paid in full), Hotel Transfers, 8 Nights Accommodation, 8 Breakfast (B), 3 Lunch (L), 3 Dinners (D)